MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

 2. In WinDbg Preview, select **File** > **Start debugging** > **Launch executable (advanced)**.

 3. Enter the path to the user mode executable that you wish to record or select **Browse** to navigate to the executable.
-For information about working with the Launch Executable menu in WinDbg Preview, see [WinDbg Preview - Start a user-mode session](windbg-user-mode-preview.md).
+For information about working with the launch executable menu in WinDbg Preview, see [WinDbg Preview - Start a user-mode session](windbg-user-mode-preview.md).

     ![Screen shot of WinDbg Preview showing start recording checkbox in launch executable (advanced) screen](images/ttd-time-travel-walkthrough-recording-app.png)